Wisconsin Supreme Court declines to hear Trump campaign challenge to election results

-But the refusal of the state’s highest court to take up Trump’s petition is a new blow to Trump’s foundering efforts to overturn the election — and a particularly stinging rebuke, given that conservatives hold a 4 to 3 majority on the elected panel.
+But the refusal of the state’s highest court to take up Trump’s petition is a new blow to Trump’s foundering efforts to overturn the election — and a particularly stinging rebuke, given that conservatives hold a 4-to-3 majority on the elected panel.

 One conservative member of the panel, Brian Hagedorn, joined the court’s three more liberal members in declining to take the case.